mozilla/extension-workshop/src/content/documentation/publish/signing-and-distribution-overview.md

 Extensions and themes need to be signed by Mozilla before they can be installed in release and beta versions of Firefox.
 Dictionaries don't need to be signed.

-Unsigned extensions can be installed in [Developer Edition](https://www.mozilla.org/firefox/developer/), [Nightly](https://www.mozilla.org/firefox/nightly/all/), and [ESR](https://www.mozilla.org/firefox/organizations/) versions of Firefox, after toggling the `xpinstall.signatures.required` preference in `about:config`.
+Unsigned extensions can be installed in the [Developer Edition](https://www.mozilla.org/firefox/developer/), [Nightly](https://www.mozilla.org/firefox/nightly/all/), and [ESR](https://www.mozilla.org/firefox/organizations/) versions of Firefox, after toggling the `xpinstall.signatures.required` preference in `about:config`.
+To use this feature your extension must have an [add-on ID](/documentation/develop/extensions-and-the-add-on-id/).

 Mozilla signs add-ons through [addons.mozilla.org](https://addons.mozilla.org).
 You can use one of the following methods to sign your extension, but please be aware that not all signing methods support all distribution options.